apptainer/apptainer-userdocs/running_services.rst

 .. code::

-   $ singularity instance stop instance1
+   $ apptainer instance stop instance1

 If you have multiple instances running and you want to stop all of them, you can do so with a wildcard or the --all flag.
 The following three